mikegcoleman/hybrid-workshop/pwd_readme.md

 	Also notice under image that the container is running the `3.0` version of our application.

-10. In your web browser naviage to `<http://<ucp hostname>:8080>` to see the new version of the website (if you already have the site up and running, simply refresh your browser)
+10. In your web browser navigate to `<http://<ucp hostname>:8080>` to see the new version of the website (if you already have the site up and running, simply refresh your browser)

 ### <a name="task5.2"></a> Task 5.2: Scaling the Web Front-end